TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 # Microcontrollers

-> They Manage Sensors, LEDs And Other Components Much Cheaper Than Implementing The Same With Discrete Elements.
+> They Manage Sensors, LEDs And Other Components Much Cheaper Than Implementations With Discrete Elements Only.

 What started in *PCs* and carried over to devices like *Smartphones* is now common-place even for *DIY projects*: instead of trying to implement features exclusively with *discrete elements* like transistors and some *ICs*, it is much easier and more *cost-effective* to add a **microcontroller**.